-FAMILY, COUPLE, AND INDIVIDUAL PSYCHOTHERAPY
+FAMILY, COUPLE AND INDIVIDUAL PSYCHOTHERAPY

 Master of Science in Psychology

 Faculty members focus on designing classroom experiences that are relevant to the practice of systemic psychotherapy.
 Students are required to apply their knowledge in several courses that have a practical component.
 Thus, many courses go beyond awareness and knowledge to focus on skill development.
-Students begin their practicum training after completing 18 hours of specified courses.
+Students begin their practicum training after completing a minimum of 18 hours of specified courses.
 Full-time students generally begin practicum in the summer of their first year.
 This experience begins with clinical teams at the Psychology Department's training clinic, the Community Counseling Service (CCS).
 The team approach provides a supportive environment.
 Up to six students and a faculty supervisor meet weekly as a team to deliver psychotherapy services.
 After the first semester, and with the approval of their supervisors, students may complete a portion of their required practicum hours at approved off-campus sites.
 Students are required to obtain a minimum of 500 hours of supervised, direct delivery of services.

 Students in the FCIP concentration are taught a variety of theories and professional skills.
 However, the program emphasizes a particular set of systemic therapy models.
-These models are described in various ways, such as: Strengths-based, Postmodern, and Social Constructionist.
+These models are described in various ways, such as: Relational Strengths-based, Postmodern, and Social Constructionist.
 While there are variations among these collaborative models, all of them have in common: